DSA Roadmap for Placements: What Matters in 2026

 Service Companies (TCS, Infosys, Wipro, Cognizant, Accenture)

-These companies hire in bulk — thousands of students per cycle.
+Bulk hiring.
+Thousands of students per cycle.
 Their online assessments are standardized and focus on:

 - Basic arrays and strings — sorting, searching, pattern matching